browserengineering/book/book/security.md

 A login system
 ==============

 I want users to log in before posting to the guest book.
-Nothing complex, just the minimal functionality:
+Minimally, that means:

 - Users will log in with a username and password.
 - The server will hard-code a set of valid logins.